cncf/glossary/definitions/horizontal_scaling.md

 ### How it helps

-Horizontal scaling allows applications to scale nearly infinitely.
+Horizontal scaling allows applications to scale to whatever limits the underlying cluster provides.
 By adding more instances to the system, the app can process a greater number of requests.
-If a single node can handle 1,000 requests per second, each additional node will increase the total number of requests by 1,000 requests per second.
-This enhances the input-output concurrency while reducing the load on existing nodes and expanding disk capacity.
+If a single node can handle 1,000 requests per second, each additional node should increase the total number of requests by around 1,000 requests per second.
+This allows the application to do more work concurrently without needing to increase the capacity of any node in particular.